-The County currently intends to keep these obligations outstanding until the final maturity or authorization date, as the case may be.
+The County currently intends to keep these obligations outstanding until their final maturity.
 However, if the County is unable to extend or replace any such credit facility, the provider of that credit facility is obligated to purchase the outstanding obligations secured thereby before that credit facility terminates.
-In that case, the County could be obligated to repay during a "term-out" period all principal of the obligations secured thereby before the stated final maturity dates.
+In that case, the County could be obligated to repay during a "term-out" period all principal of the obligations secured thereby before the stated final maturity date.
 In addition, if fees for extensions or replacements of any such credit facility increase substantially or such extensions or replacements otherwise cease to benefit the County, the County may seek to refund with or convert the obligations secured by that credit facility to fixed rate bonds, which may increase debt service associated with those obligations above the amount that is currently projected by the County.
-See "The Sewer System-Debt Service Requirements Payable from Sewer Revenues."
+See "The Sewer System-Debt Service Requirements Payable from Revenue of the System."